ilios/user-guide/courses-and-sessions/courses/course-rollover.md

 The concept of "rolling" a Course over is basically making a copy of it with the intent of re-using the structure (with or without offerings).
 This eliminates the need to enter all of this information another time, saving time and effort.

-A Course that can be rolled over in Ilios will have the Course Rollover icon displayed.
+All courses in Ilios will have the Course Rollover icon displayed.
 The location and appearance of this is shown below.

 ![course rollover icon location](../../images/course_rollover/course_rollover_button.png)

 There is no need to activate or configure anything to perform Course rollovers.
-If you have proper permissions, and a Course is eligible for rollover (basically, it has sessions and offerings), the rollover button will be enabled and available for your use.
+If you have proper permissions, the rollover button will be enabled and available for your use.
+All courses are eligible for rollover.

 A course will carry along with it all the basic course data: sessions and their objectives and attributes, including links to course objectives, the course definition and its attributes, all learning materials, assigned vocaulbary terms and MeSH terms, etc. A user has the option of replicating all the scheduled offerings from the original course, and placing them on the calendar for the new course.
 This is the default option; you may also choose to create the new course without scheduled offerings, retaining only the course and session curricular data.
 Course Rollover includes the option of the assignment of a new cohort, and along with it the inclusion of all links to program year objectives and competencies.